CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.4 Selection and use of standard software.md

 * Performance requirements describe the required performance in terms of throughput and runtime behavior.
-For the required functions as accurate as possible information about the maximum allowable processing time should be taken.
+For the required functions as accurate as possible information on the maximum allowable processing time should be taken.
 Example:

 + Other simultaneously processed processes may not be slowed down by more than 30% by the product.